ScopeLift/reimbursement-tokens/contracts/README.md

 Before running any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
 Follow the example in `.env.example`.
-If you don't already have a mnemonic, use this [website](https://iancoleman.io/bip39/) to generate one.

 Then, proceed with installing dependencies: